shawngraham/structured-cultural-heritage-crime/README.md

 **SG**
 I modified this to use the schema developed from the other experiment.
 Modified this to call openai instead of mistral.
 Upload case studies where one txt file = one case study.
+You need an openai key.
+Haven't tested it with other models; see langchain for possibilities.

 # Original README: